 In most places, there doesn’t seem to be an expectation that English speakers should learn the language of the country they’re visiting.
 Or that locals should help them.

 Why is that do you think?
 I like the Kenyans’ attitude.
-I know I’m going to take the same approach from now on.
+I know I’m going to take the same language learning approach from now on.
 What about you?

 SHARE ON SOCIAL MEDIA